simonmichael/hledger/hledger-web/doc/hledger-web.1.m4.md

 hledger-web behind an authenticating proxy (such as apache or nginx) if you want to restrict who can see and add entries to your journal.

-With journal and timeclock files (but not CSV files, currently) the web app detects changes and will show the new data on the next request.
+Command-line options and arguments may be used to set an initial filter on the data.
+This is not shown in the web UI, but it will be applied in addition to any search query entered there.

+With journal and timeclock files (but not CSV files, currently) the web app detects changes made by other means and will show the new data on the next request.
 If a change makes the file unparseable, hledger-web will show an error until the file has been fixed.

 ---
 # disabled